MiddletonCommunityVoice/services-list/content/Dementia-Events/Dementia-Events.md

   addresses:
   - Number One Riverside Smith Street Rochdale
   phone:
-  - 01706 474 647
+  - 01706 444 444
   web_addresses:
   - http://www.rochdale.gov.uk
 ---

 ### Events across the Borough of Rochdale

-March, 20th : Number One Riverside @ 11am
+March : Number One Riverside, Rochdale

-April, 20th : The Lighthouse, Middleton Shopping Centre @ 11am
+April : Rochdale Carers Hub @ The Lighthouse in Middleton

-May, 20th : Heywood Civic Centre @ 11am
+May : Rochdale Mind Cafe in Middleton

+June : The Cafe in Milnrow